emmanuel-akpandara/Airbnb-Listings-Intelligence-Dashboard/README.md

 Open AirbnbListings.pbix in Power BI Desktop

-[Optional] Run scripts in /python to regenerate or experiment with sentiment analysis
+[Optional] Run scripts in /python to regenerate or experiment